DevExpress/testcafe/docs/articles/faq/README.md

 ### My test fails because TestCafe could not find the required webpage element.
 Why does this happen?

-This happens because one of the [selectors](../documentation/test-api/selecting-page-elements/selectors/README.md) you used in test code does not match any DOM element.
+This happens because either:

+* one of the [selectors](../documentation/test-api/selecting-page-elements/selectors/README.md) you used in test code does not match any DOM element, or
+* you have tried to specify an [action's target element](https://devexpress.github.io/testcafe/documentation/test-api/actions/#selecting-target-elements) using a wrong CSS selector or a client-side function that returns no element.

 To determine the cause of this issue, do the following: